shrideio/shoebox/README.md

 $ sudo $REPO_ROOT/src/setup_containers.sh $SHOEBOX_ROOT $YOUR_DOMAIN
 ```

-Verifying the created directories structure,
+Verify the directories are created.

 ```
 $ sudo ls -R $SHOEBOX_ROOT
 ```

-then check if the placeholders have been replaced on a sample file (i.e. git/.env).
+Verify if the placeholders are replaced by viewing the content of a sample `.en` file (i.e. git/.env).

 ```
 $ sudo cat $REPO_ROOT/src/git/.env